Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 1. Group Introduction

-To begin the class, Jasmine will briefly introduce her art practice and her teaching approach.
+To begin the class, Jasmine will briefly introduce her teaching approach.
 The group will also have an opportunity to introduce themselves and their practices.

 Presentation Topics include: